 We can draw several conclusions from these evidences.

 First, it is a helpful reminder not to treat “Proof Texts” in the Confession as merely pointing you to the text of Scripture.
 2LCF 26.9 tells you to look at the Greek text.
 How will that help?
 Will staring at “the Original” make it all clear?
-You are being pointed to resources dealing with the Greek text, that is, commentaries, translations, and other related literature.
+For those trained in the original languages, that might work.
+But, in reality you are being pointed to resources dealing with the Greek text, that is, commentaries, translations, and other related literature.

 Second, we find that the Baptistic Congregationalists’ theology was developed in conversation with the literature of their time, and the literature that preceded them.
 They weighed, measured, and considered the text with the literature of others in mind.
 They were taught, persuaded, and instructed by a tradition much larger than their own particular slice of it.
 They didn’t loot and leave that tradition.
 They saw themselves living within it.
 When we see writers like Harrison and Coxe drawing from the Protestant and Reformed tradition, it reinforces the fact that we should read 2LCF as a particular version of a larger heritage (as if the fact that so much of 2LCF was taken from WCF and SD wasn’t enough to prove the point already).